Data protection policy

 - Employees should consider an extra level of security when accessing systems with databases, such as password-protected keys or two-factor authentication.

 - Employees should not disclose personal data to unauthorised people.

 - Transfer of personal data within our infrastructure should be done in a secure manner.

 - Personal data should stay inside the European Union, unless requested by a customer.

-- Extra copies of personal data from systems with customer data should be avoided unless strictly needed, and if copies are being made the CTO should be informed.
+- Extra copies of personal data from systems with customer data should be avoided unless strictly needed, and if copies are being made the CEO should be informed.